ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter2.md

 **54. The relationship between edge proximity and Riitters' "interior" raises the question "why do both" particularly since the "interior" analysis corresponds to around 90 meters and the proximity analysis reports 100 meters as the summary number in the discussion.
 Without doing the proximity analysis, an inference from the "interior" analysis would provide the single summary statistic (% beyond 100m) that is mentioned in the discussion.**

 _Grouped answer on points 5, 5.1, 5.2, 5.3, 5.4 and 5.5:_ We entirely changed the methodology used to estimate forest fragmentation.
-Following the advice by Reviewer 3, we looked at the approaches developped by Vogt et al. to estimate forest fragmentation.
-We agree that the method we used, described by Riitters et al. 2000 in xxxx, has some limitations.
+Following the advice by Reviewer 1, we looked at the approaches developped by Vogt et al. to estimate forest fragmentation.
+We agree that the method we used, described by Riitters et al. 2000 in _Conservation Ecology_ [@Riitters2000], might have some limitations.
 This has been demonstrated in Vogt et al. XXXX in xxxx.
 We have contacted directly Peter Vogt to discuss with him about what would be the best approach to estimate forest fragmentation in our case.
-We finally decided to compute the percentage of forest in each forest pixel neighborhood.
+We finally decided to compute the percentage of forest in the neighborhood of each forest pixel.
 To do so, we chose a moving window of 51 by 51 cell size.
-We explained this choice explicitly in the method section of the article.
+We explained this choice explicitly in the Methods section of the article.
 The computation of the forest percentage locally has two main advantages.
 First, it produces raster maps of forest fragmentation with a continuous forest fragmentation index in the interval ]0, 100].
-In a second step, to synthetize information, the forest fragmentation index can be categorized using classes of forest fragmentation (0-20, 21-40, 41-60, 61-80, 81-100).
-Second, this approach is not redundant with the proximity analysis we have also performed in the study: the fragmentation index gives the percentage of forest cover locally while the proximity analysis gives the distance of the forest pixel to the forest edge.
+Then, to synthetize information, the forest fragmentation index can be categorized using classes of forest fragmentation (0-20, 21-40, 41-60, 61-80, 81-100).
+Second, this approach is not redundant with the proximity analysis we have also performed in the study.
+The fragmentation index gives the percentage of forest cover locally while the proximity analysis gives the distance of the forest pixel to the forest edge.

-Computational tools are available in the Guidos Toolbox software developped by Vogt et al. to estimate the forest fragmentation following this approach.
+Computational tools have been made available in the Guidos Toolbox software developped by Vogt et al. to estimate the forest fragmentation following this approach.
 In our case, to keep using the same geospatial softwares that in the rest of the study, we made the computations using function `r.neighbors` from the GRASS GIS software.

 **55. The proximity analysis is relatively simple, and I wonder if there is a way to convey more information than decrease in mean distance to edge over time, which is an obvious result of losing half the forest area.
 Would this work: Look instead at "how much forest is how far from edge" such that the y-axis is forest amount, the x-axis is distance from nearest edge, and a series of curves display the results for years 1953, 1970, etc.  In addition, if the focus is on pattern rather than amount of forest, the y-axis could be standardized as "% of extant forest" so that differences between the curves are easier to interpret as change in pattern (instead of change in amount).
 In any case, it's not clear that the quantiles shown in Figure 3 are meaningful; of course the range of distance to edge decreases as the mean distance to edge decreases.**

 There are several ways to provides information on "how much forest is how far from edge".
 As suggested by Reviewer 1, it is possible to plot the full distribution of forest pixels as a function of the distance to forest edge.
 In our case, we decided to plot more synthetic information with the mean and 90% quantiles of this distribution.
 Through this figure, we want to show that